CurtisBarogla/PHPCache/README.md

     - an integer (time in seconds)
     - a DateInterval.
 - a specific namespace (which isolate your values),
-- an instance of a PSR-3 implementation - useful for logging errors when a value cannot be stored.
+- an instance of a PSR-3 implementation - useful for logging errors when a value cannot be stored,
+- a boolean stating if cache components must handle tagging feature.

 All cache classes support both of the PSR (PSR-6 and PSR-16).